tc-lang/trenchcoat/writeups/bound-method.md

 Comparison with 0 can be done by evaluating the simplified expression.

-If a variable is within the expression, then it cannot be evaluated.
-This is a perfectly valid way of comparing expressions with 0 in the context of this algorithm since if the expression contains a variable, to have a known difference with 0, the variable must be bound in terms of a literal.
+If a variable is within the expression then it can't be evaluated.
+This is a perfectly valid way of comparing expressions with 0 in the context of this algorithm since, if the expression contains a variable, to have a known difference with 0, the variable must be bound in terms of a literal.

 For example, if everything gets simplified to:
 ```
 0 <= z + 2
 ```
-Then for that to be true, you require -2 <= z.
+For that to be true, you require -2 <= z.

 If we have such a bound, or one which is tighter, it would be substituted and so the expression could be evaluated at that node instead.